MAGICGrants/Monero-Fund/README.md

 * [artlimber](https://github.com/artlimber) is a Monero user and community supporter who believes privacy is a human right.

-* [kowalabearhugs](https://twitter.com/kowalabearhugs) is a Monero community member, photographer, artist, seasonal farmer, and offseason wanderer.
+* [kowalabearhugs](https://github.com/kowalabearhugs) is a Monero community member and creative technologist.

 ## Submitting grant applications